Dotneteer/kliveide/README.md

 The project is in its initial phase when we uses proof-of-concept modells to create the initial version.
 As of know, this is the roadmap &mdash; without any deadlines yet:

-1. The initial POC of the Klive emulator.
+1. (**Mission accomplished**) The initial POC of the Klive emulator.
 Main things to gather experience:
-    - Using web technologies to create a decent UI with a powerful emulator that provides space for excessive hardware emulation (ZX Spectrum Next)
+    - Using web technologies to create a decent UI with a powerful emulator that provides space for excessive hardware emulation (ZX Spectrum Next) (&check;)
-    - Ability to measure how WebAssembly plays its role on this area. (_Note_: So far measures show that the native WA implementation is about three times faster than the tuned JavaScript implementation.)
+    - Ability to measure how WebAssembly plays its role on this area. (_Note_: So far measures show that the native WA implementation is about three times faster than the tuned JavaScript implementation.) (&check;)
-    - An easy to use API to support integration with external apps, main focus on VS Code.
+    - An easy to use API to support integration with external apps, main focus on VS Code. (&check;)
 2. A series of POC-pieces to find out which VS Code extensibility tools suit the best for particular pieces of the IDE:
     - Z80 Disassembly
     - ZX Spectrum live memory map